- Andaman Islands

 Kunread more »

 KursisA Lithuanian corn-spirit.
 Kursis represents the male equivalent of Rugiu-Baba.
-In some references, known as Kursis, Rugiu Boba or Rugiu Boba.
+On occassion, known as Kursis, Rugiu Boba or Rugiu Boba.

 Laimaread more »

 LaukpatisA Lithuanian field-god.
-Also commonly known as Laukpatis, Lauksargis, Lauksargis, Latvian Laukumate, Latvian Laukumate, Polish Lawkapatim, Polish Lawkapatim or Laukumate.
+In some references, called Laukpatis, Lauksargis, Lauksargis, Latvian Laukumate, Latvian Laukumate, Polish Lawkapatim, Polish Lawkapatim or Laukumate.

 LaukumateA Latvian goddess of agriculture.
-Sometimes referred to as Laukumate, Lauka Mate, Lauka Mate, Lauka Mata, Lauka Mata, Mother of the Fields, Mother of the Fields, Lithuanian Laukpatis, Lithuanian Laukpatis, Lawkapatim, Polish Lawkapatim, Polish Lawkapatim or Laukpatis.
+In some accounts, called Laukumate, Lauka Mate, Lauka Mate, Lauka Mata, Lauka Mata, Mother of the Fields, Mother of the Fields, Lithuanian Laukpatis, Lithuanian Laukpatis, Lawkapatim, Polish Lawkapatim, Polish Lawkapatim or Laukpatis.

 laumaread more »

 lauméA Lithuanian hag or witch.
 Originally these beings were harmless fairies, later they became evil beings.
-At times, called laumé, deive, deive, spigena, spigena, lauma, lauma, Latvian lauma or Latvian lauma.
+Occasionally identified as laumé, deive, deive, spigena, spigena, lauma, lauma, Latvian lauma or Latvian lauma.

 Liekkoread more »